joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ## Create a secret for your entitlement key
 {: #deploy-k8-secret-ibpinfra}

 After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You need to store the entitlement key on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
-Using a Kubernetes secret allows you to securely store the key on your cluster and pass it to the operator and the console deployments.
+Kubernetes secrets are used to securely store the key on your cluster and pass it to the operator and the console deployments.

 Run the following command to create the secret and add it to your `ibpinfra` namespace or project:
 ```